Shelbourne F.C. in European football: Home Stadia

 All home European games from 1962 to 1971 were played at Dalymount Park.

 Since 1992 inclusive all home European games have been at Tolka Park except Rangers in 1998 played at Prenton Park in England for security reasons and both Deportivo de la Coruña and Lille in 2004 were played at Lansdowne Road.

-Home 2025-26 Conference League league phase games are being played at Tallaght Stadium.
+Home 2025-26 Conference League league phase games were played at Tallaght Stadium.